Sony Online Entertainment Accounts Vulnerable to Brute Force Password Reset

 Suggestion: Get an old PC with a fax modem, and a copy of FreeDOS, and your favorite wardialing program such as GunBelt (yes I am that old) and automate the whole attack.

-See Also Wollenberg Conference Call Attack
+See Also Conference Call Attack